Business processes define the correct sequence of order status transitions and assign responsible parties for each stage.

 Separate management of sales orders for different sales channels

 This process is essential if you handle multiple Sales Channels: receiving Sales Orders from a website, marketplaces, social media, and messengers, as well as conducting both wholesale and retail sales.
 Each channel may have its own sales funnel workflow and order handling protocols.
-Typically, different departments and employees manage different sales channels.
+Typically, different departments, employees, and roles manage different sales channels.

 First, review how Sales Orders are currently managed across various sales channels.
 For example, consider the workflow for website orders: